Meet the Trainers

 She / Her

-Montze values community organizing, policy advocacy, and strategically working to better the livelihood of communities disproportionately affected by lack of investment and access to healthy resources.
-Over the past six years with yli, Montze has led several youth and community coalitions addressing health inequities in their communities through alcohol, tobacco and other drug prevention work, financial and economic justice, transportation equity, and immigrant justice.
+Montze’s leadership and lived experiences stem from growing up in a low-income, immigrant Mexican family in Santa Ana, CA. She values community organizing, community participatory action research, health policy, and strategically working to better the livelihood of communities disproportionately affected by lack of investment and access to healthy resources.
+Over the past ten years, Montze has led several youth and community coalitions throughout California that address health inequities in their communities through alcohol, tobacco and other drug prevention, financial and economic justice, transportation equity, and immigrant justice.

 Read the Story of My Name here!